ACassimiro/TSNsched/README.md

-# **TSNSched**
+# TSNSched

-TSNSched is a java tool which uses the [Z3 theorem solver][z3Git] in order to generate traffic schedules for TSN networks.
+> TSNSched uses the [Z3 theorem solver](https://github.com/Z3Prover/z3) to generate traffic schedules for [Time Sensitive Networking (TSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).

-This repository contains code, packages and documents generated and obtained through research in order to develop a Time-Aware Shaper for Time Sensitive Networking systems.
+This repository is a result of research conducted at [fortiss](https://www.fortiss.org/en/) to develop a Time-Aware Shaper for TSN systems.

 ## Table of Contents